 By Mike Olsen, CEO

 To preserve the privacy of test takers around the world taking exams with Proctorio, we have purposefully designed our software to limit the information we can access.
-This includes refraining from using facial recognition and implementing Zero-Knowledge encryption, preventing Proctorio employees from having access to unencrypted test-taker data on our own servers.
+This includes refraining from using facial recognition and implementing Zero-Knowledge Encryption, ensuring that only institution-approved individuals have access to the encryption keys needed to decrypt and review test-taker recordings.

 We also chose to deploy Proctorio as a browser extension.
 This means that as a test taker, there is no native software that you need to install on your computer, and, even though Proctorio only runs during an exam, you can uninstall or disable Proctorio immediately after you submit the exam.